mr-andrej/medheadconsortium/patient_service/README.md

 # MedHead Consortium Hospital Microservice

-This is a Java Spring Boot microservice for managing hospital data for the MedHead Consortium.
+This is a Java Spring Boot microservice for managing patient data for the MedHead Consortium.
 It provides RESTful APIs for creating, retrieving, updating, and deleting hospital data.

 ## Features

-- CRUD operations for hospital data
+- CRUD operations for patient data
 - H2 in-memory database for development and testing
 - Spring Security for authentication and authorization
 - Exception handling